BjarturLeoHlynsson/fab-academy-site/docs/pre-fab/week02.md

 # Electronics Design and Production
 ## Assignment

-- Use KiCad to design a development board to interact and communicate with an embedded microcontroller.
+- Use KiCad to design a development board to interact and communicate with an embedded micro controller.
 - Make and test the development board you designed.

 More information can be found on the [:flag_is: Fab Isa Site](https://www.fabisa.is/N%C3%A1msefni/Pre-Fab/2-rafrasasmidi/).